SilasBoyeNissen/Silicates-Eroded-under-Simulated-Martian-Conditions-Effectively-Kill-Bacteria/README.md

 ########################################################################################

-This repository includes the data in Figure S2 and the original underlying flow cytometry data files that can be opened with the FlowJo software.
+This repository includes the data in Figure S2 and the original underlying flow cytometry data files that can be opened with the FlowJo software (https://www.flowjo.com/).

 For questions please contact silas@nbi.ku.dk.